I’ve updated the header on this site for one day to mark it.

 Our logo was updated, and our typefaces and colour palettes changed.

-I’m not a marketer, so I have nothing to say about that.
+I’m not a marketer, so that’s not my domain and I have nothing to say about that.

 But I am a designer.
 And, when you’re designing communications material, whether it’s a website, an app, a brochure, a poster, a letter … these things matter.
 They are constraints you have to design within.